googlemaps/gmp-firebase-extensions/firestore-geocode-address/POSTINSTALL.md

 ### Using the extension

-This extension adds extra information based on the frields provided.
+This extension adds extra information based on the fields provided.

 #### Latitude/longitude generation